garfieldmoore/garfieldmoore.github.io/_posts/2018-04-09-are-you-in-a-simulation.markdown

 image: '/images/posts/simulation_2.jpeg'
 ---
 ## Introduction
 Simulation theory has been getting a lot of attention lately.
-It seems to have been misinterpreted by some as proof we are most likely in a simulation.
-However, this seems to me an incorrect conclusion to come to from the argument.
+However, it seems to have been misinterpreted by some as proof we are most likely in a simulation.
+This seems to me an incorrect conclusion to come to from the argument.

-In this article I discuss what simulation theory is, why it's important and what some of the possbile consequences of the theory are.
+Therefore, in this article I discuss what simulation theory is, why it's important and what some of the possbile consequences of the theory are.

 First let's look at what the theory is.